 PPC also allows you to finetune every aspect of your campaigns through A/B Testing.
 This makes it a great way to put your theories to the test and track them as you go for real-time results.

-Try the PPC reporting tool for free for 14 days!What Are the Most Important PPC Metrics?
+What Are the Most Important PPC Metrics?

-Given the plethora of paid channels and ad types, agencies really need to strategize and plan what they're going to do, how it will be set up and how results will be measured, and how to determine when a pivot or change in the campaign strategy will be triggered. - Ryan Kelly, CEO of Pear Analytics
+Given the plethora of paid channels and ad types, agencies really need to strategize and plan what they're going to do, how it will be set up and how results will be measured, and how to determine when a pivot or change in the campaign strategy will be triggered.

 But not all PPC metrics are created equal.
 Some may look good at a glance, while others will clearly illustrate the growth that your agency is delivering.
-That’s why it’s important to differentiate between the core metrics that a client needs to see versus the vanity metrics they may want to see.
+That’s why it’s important to differentiate between the core marketing metrics that a client needs to see versus the vanity metrics they may want to see.

-Which PPC metrics are meaningful and actionable
+• Which metrics are meaningful and actionable

 Agencies need to define the PPC metrics they’re tracking for clients and why because it will affect the quality of the data that you’re using as the foundation of your client’s marketing strategies.
 And how you create your PPC report for them.